miholler/NSpecifications/README.md

         repository.Find(spec):
     }

-It can also helps because you can:
+It can also be useful if you want to:
  - Use *ReSharper* for easily tracing **all existing queries** in the source code
  - Write more readable, manageable and elegant code.